2600hz/docs-sysadmin/doc/config/Basic-SIPp.md

 Create a **Kazoo** account with the Realm : **sipp.2600hz.com**

-On the website hover over 'Voip Services' then click 'Accounts'

-Click 'New Account' and name the account anything you wish.
+On the website hover over 'Voip Services' then click 'Accounts', click 'New Account' and name the account anything you wish.

-Enter into the Realm **sipp.2600hz.com** then click and save.
+Enter into the Realm **sipp.2600hz.com** and save.

 Click 'Use Account'